revesansparole/pkglts/README.rst

 Package Builder provide a set of options to introduce new functionality to an already existing package:

- - |base|: base option, basic package management
+ - base: base option, basic package management
  - license: will help the developer to choose a license and add the relevant files
  - doc: Add some documentation to your package